Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Ground truth and squashed states distributions

 A threshold GBS experiment has three stages: preparation of $K$ (single-mode) squeezed states, evolution in an interferometer with $M\geq K$ output modes, and sampling of the output statistics using threshold detectors.
 These detectors do not resolve the incoming number of photons, they can only indicate if light has arrived to the detector or not.
 Therefore, the outcomes of the measurement can be expressed as $M$-bit strings, patterns consisting only of zeros and ones, where one indicates that a detector has been triggered (the detector has `clicked') and zero indicates that no light has been detected.

 Jiuzhang 1.0 (2.0) uses 25 two-mode squeezed states (TMSS), corresponding to 50 squeezed states, as inputs to a 100-mode (144-mode) interferometer for the first (second) setup.
-According to Zhong et al.~\cite{zhong2021phase}, the light source of Jiuzhang 2.0 is greatly improved with respect to that of Jiuzhang 1.0 (an affirmation that is supported by recent theoretical studies~\cite{houde2022waveguided}), and allows the implementation of seven different configurations by varying its power and focus waist.
+According to Zhong et al.~\cite{zhong2021phase}, the light source of Jiuzhang 2.0 is greatly improved with respect to that of Jiuzhang 1.0, in the sense that its quantum state is closer to the theoretical model (an affirmation that is supported by recent theoretical studies~\cite{houde2022waveguided}), and allows the implementation of seven different configurations by varying its power and focus waist.

-The specification of the different experimental configurations, along with the theoretical photon number density , $\nu = \bar{N} / M$ (the ratio between the mean photon number and the number of output modes), mean number of clicks, $\bar{C}$, and standard deviation of the number of clicks, $\sigma(C)$, of the Jiuzhang 1.0 and Jiuzhang 2.0 experiments are shown in Table~\ref{tab:experiment_specifics}.
+The specification of the different experimental configurations, along with the theoretical photon number density, $\nu = \bar{N} / M$ (the ratio between the mean photon number $\bar{N}$ and the number of output modes), mean number of clicks, $\bar{C}$, and standard deviation of the number of clicks, $\sigma(C)$, of the Jiuzhang 1.0 and Jiuzhang 2.0 experiments are shown in Table~\ref{tab:experiment_specifics}.
 The values of $\bar{C}$ and $\sigma(C)$ were computed using the methods of Refs.~\cite{grier2021complexity, gupt2019thewalrus}.

 The ground truth of the Jiuzhang 1.0 and Jiuzhang 2.0 experiments is described as 25 input two-mode squeezed states that interfere in a linear lossy interferometer.
 The output state is then measured using ideal threshold detectors.
 The interferometer in this model contains the information about the losses in the real experiment (collection efficiency, propagation loss, and finite detector efficiency).